-This is an exclusive invitation for female high school students in Years 10 - 12 to join us for an evening of presentations from leading female scientists, engineers and professionals from a diverse range of STEM careers.
+An exclusive invitation for high school students from years 10 - 12 to join us on August 4th for a free event, featuring presentations from leading female scientists, engineers and professionals from a diverse range of STEM careers.

 Professor Caroline McMillen

 Professor Caroline McMillen commenced in the role as Chief Scientist for South Australia in October 2018 after serving as Vice-Chancellor of the University of Newcastle for 7 years from 2011.

 She is committed to building collaborations between research, government and industry to deliver economic, environmental and social impact.
 In her role as Vice-Chancellor, she has been a frequent national commentator on the critical role of STEM in driving innovation and national and regional economic and social transition.
 She was honoured at the end of her term to be presented with the Key to the City of Newcastle by the Lord Mayor of Newcastle.

 Professor McMillen is an active champion for science, science education and for the next generation of scientists and she is a strong advocate for increased participation of women in science.
 She was a member of the Expert Advisory Group for Science in Australia Gender Equity (SAGE) formed under the auspices of the Australian Academy of Science.

 Professor Nicola Spurrier is the Chief Public Health Officer for the Department for Health and Wellbeing, being appointed in 2019.
 The Chief Public Health Officer is responsible for statewide preventative health activities including the identification and management of communicable diseases.
 Professor Spurrier’s role includes advising the Minister and the Chief Executive of SA Health about proposed legislative or administrative changes in relation to population health.
 Professor Spurrier specialises in developing and implementing policies and programs across child health, obesity prevention and Aboriginal health.
 She also has extensive experience in health protection and promotion, public health partnership and health diplomacy activities.